-Whether shopping for a regular swimming costume or a new bikini for your holiday we all want to feel good but with so many to choose from it can be difficult to know what styles are the most flattering.
+Whether shopping for a regular swimsuit or a new bikini for your holiday we all want to feel good but with so many to choose from it can be difficult to know what styles are the most flattering.
+Remember, these are guidelines to help inspire your choices rather than strict rules – the most important thing is finding swimwear that makes you feel fabulous!
 To ensure you step out in swimwear this summer that celebrates your body I’ve created this guide to help you find the right swimwear for your body shape.

 Hourglass